Theojkydbz/basic-portfolio/src/markdowns/Experiments/unique.md

 ![Welcome page of our EPO project](../../assets/unique/cover.png)
 # Unique
-During summer 2019, after a year full of creative codding experiments, I experiments a lot with vue.js and want to became better in software prototype in order to build minimum vaillable product or proof of concept more faster with web language.
+<p class="marge">During summer 2019, after a year full of creative codding experiments, I experiments a lot with vue.js and want to became better in software prototype in order
+to build minimum vaillable product or proof of concept more faster with web language.</p>

 ### Skills
 - Software prototyping